 For more information or to purchase a photograph of this item, view this toy in our collections database.

-For more information or to purchase a photograph of this item, view this lamp in our collections database.
+For more information about this item, view this phonograph in our collections database.